TI-99/4A: Features

-Video display processor
+Video Display Processor

-Graphics in the 99/4A are generated by a TMS9918A Video Display Processor (VDP), with a variant for PAL territories.
-The VDP was developed by Texas Instruments and also sold independently, allowing it to be used in other systems.
+Graphics in the 99/4A are generated by an TMS9918A NTSC Video Display Processor (VDP), with a variant more suitable for PAL territories.
+The VDP was developed by TI and also sold independently, allowing it to be used in other systems.
 It serves as the video processor for the ColecoVision and SG-1000 consoles, and an earlier model is part of the MSX computer standard.

 The TMS9918A supports character-based and bitmap display modes as well as hardware sprites.
-There are 32 single-color sprites total, but only a maximum of 4 can be displayed per scan line.
+There are 32 single-color sprites total, but only a maximum of four can be displayed per scan line.
 Each sprite is either 8×8 or 16×16 pixels and can be scaled 2× to 16×16 or 32×32.